 You see, for those of us with general anxiety, our brains are overactive in looking for something to worry about.
-Mine works overtime just because it’s been so used to it for so long that it seems to crave it.
+Mine works overtime because it’s been so used to it for so long that it seems to crave it.
 It literally hadn’t learned yet how to exist without it.

-Now here I was, just after starting my blog, having panic attacks in the middle of the night out of nowhere.
+Now here I was, just after starting my blog, having nocturnal panic attacks in the middle of the night out of nowhere.

-I had never spoken openly about having anxiety in the past…I felt like as a Christian admitting having anxiety was like admitting a lack of faith.
+I had never spoken openly about having anxiety in the past.
+I felt like, as a Christian, admitting having anxiety was like admitting a lack of faith.
 After all, doesn’t the Bible say,

 “Be anxious for nothing but in everything, by prayer and supplication, with thanksgiving, make your requests be made known to God; then the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
-(NKJV)
+Philippians 4:6-7 (NKJV)

 “Be careful for nothing…..”
 (KJV)

 In the Strongs Exhaustive Concordance, the word here “careful” in Greek is ‘merimnaō’ and means: Worry, be concerned – take thought, anxiety

 These words are more about worry or concern and an anxiety that comes from that, such as worrying about a problem.
 We all experience that from time to time.
-We experience that kind of anxiety when we have a job interview, must speak in public, get married, etc. But what I was dealing with here, after reading this, was not that kind of anxiety.
-This was a real, physical reaction to..nothing.
+We experience that kind of anxiety when we have a job interview, must speak in public, get married, etc. But what I was dealing with here, after reading that verse, was not that kind of anxiety.

 I worried I was going to keep having these episodes at night.
-I worried that I was going to keep getting worse.
-I worried about my health.
-I wondered at times if I was exhibiting signs of a heart attack..I mean I AM 50!
-I started to imagine things that could be wrong with me.
+Worried that I was going to keep getting worse.
+I worried about my health and wondered at times if I was exhibiting signs of a heart attack!
+I mean I AM over 50!

 “Be anxious for nothing…….”